15 Email Campaign Examples to Create High-Converting Campaigns

 Instead of bombarding them with e-shots and other marketing messages, talk to them as though they’re friends.
 Give them something generous, such as a free tool or a discount code that doesn’t expire.

-Let’s look at some of the best welcome email campaign examples I’ve seen.
+Let’s look at some of the best welcome email campaign examples we’ve seen.

 Ikea